jmschrei/PyPore/README.md

 file = File( "My_File.abf" )
 ```

 The File class contains many methods to simplify the analysis of these files.
 The simplest analysis to do is to pull the events, or blockages of current, from the file, while ignoring open channel.
 Let's say that we are looking for any blockage of current which causes the current to dip from an open channel of ~120 pA.
 To be conservative, we set the threshold the current has to dip before being significant to 110 pA.
 This can be done simply with the file's parse method, which requires a parser class which will perform the parsing.
-The simplest event detector is the *lambda_event_parser, which has a keyword *threshold, indicating the raw current that serves as the threshold.
+The simplest event detector is the *lambda_event_parser*, which has a keyword *threshold*, indicating the raw current that serves as the threshold.

 ```
 from PyPore.DataTypes import *